ethereum/populus/docs/chain.api.rst

     class and expose the following API.

-.. py:attribute:: web3
+.. py:attribute:: BaseChain.web3

-    Provides access to the :class:`~web3.Web3` instance that this chain is configured to use.
+    Accessor for the :class:`~web3.Web3` instance that this chain is configured to use.

+.. _chain-api-wait:
-.. py:attribute:: wait
+.. py:attribute:: BaseChain.wait

-    Accessor for to the :ref:`Wait API <chain-wait>`.
+    Accessor for the :ref:`Wait API <chain-wait>`.

+.. _chain-api-store:
-.. py:attribute:: store
+.. py:attribute:: BaseChain.store

-    Accessor for to the :ref:`Store API <chain-store>`.
+    Accessor for the :ref:`Store API <chain-store>`.

+.. _chain-api-registrar:
-.. py:attribute:: registrar
+.. py:attribute:: BaseChain.registrar

-    Accessor for to the :ref:`Registrar API <chain-registrar>`.
+    Accessor for the :ref:`Registrar API <chain-registrar>`.

+.. _chain-api-provider:
-.. py:attribute:: provider
+.. py:attribute:: BaseChain.provider

-    Accessor for to the :ref:`Provider API <chain-provider>`.
+    Accessor for the :ref:`Provider API <chain-provider>`.